kestra-io/docs/content/docs/16.faq/pebble.md

 ### Read task ouputs

-Most of Kestra tasks expose outputs value.
+Most of Kestra tasks expose outputs values.
 You can access those outputs in other tasks by using `outputs.<task_name>.<output_name>`.
 Every task outputs are in each task documentation.

 In the example below we use the `value` outputs of the `io.kestra.core.tasks.debugs.Return` task in the downstream task.